adamaitiss/yanissimo-website/README.md

 - Sticky header with smooth anchor scrolling (`SCROLL_OFFSET_PX` maintains spacing).
 - Mobile bottom booking bar appears after the first scroll.
 - FAQ uses `<details>` elements with keyboard support.

+## Galleries & Pricing Maintenance

+- **Room galleries**: add or replace WebP images in `public/rooms/beachside/` and `public/rooms/beachfront/` (≈1600–1800 px on the long edge, <300 KB).
+Update the corresponding entries in `content/sections/rooms.md` with the new `src`, `alt`, `width`, and `height`.
+The lightbox groups images per room automatically and preloads the first thumbnail.
+- **General gallery**: place optimised WebP files in `public/gallery/` (10–14 images).
+Maintain metadata in `content/sections/gallery.md` so the grid and lightbox stay in sync.
+- **Pricing order**: `components/pricing-section.tsx` sorts `site.pricing.items` by price at render time.
+Update values inside `content/site.json`; the visual order will follow the numeric amounts automatically.

 ## Folder Map (high-level)